20+ BEST Things to Do in Florence for First Time Visitors

 - CLOSED on Mondays!

 Welcome to one of the world’s most famous art galleries!
-The Medici Family created this gallery over 250 years ago, making it one of the oldest and finest galleries in the world.
+The Medici Family created this gallery over 250 years

 In this gallery, you will find endless world-renowned works of art and artists.
 Just to name a few artists, you will find Botticelli, Michelangelo, Raffaello, and Caravaggio.
 Art-wise, some world-renowned paintings include “Primavera” and “Birth of Venus” by Botticelli, “Dono Tondo” by Michelangelo, and “Annunciation” by Leonardo da Vinci.